waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 # III.
 Tool Development & Debugging
 - **`gem_pathfinder_v2` Status:** The tool's `is_obstacle` logic was flawed, incorrectly treating all objects as impassable.
 This has been corrected by removing the object check.
 The tool now correctly paths around impassable trainers and through passable ones.
+The tool's elevation logic has also been fixed after analyzing debug logs, which revealed it was missing a rule for stepping down from `elevated_ground` to `ground`.
 - **`puzzle_strategist_agent` Status:** The agent has proven reliable, correctly identifying an unsolvable puzzle on Victory Road 1F and providing a step-by-step solution for the solvable puzzle on Victory Road 2F.
 - **Debugging Principle:** Trust direct, in-game evidence over personal assumptions.
 When a tool fails after being corrected, re-evaluate the map data and my own understanding to find the true obstacle and form a new plan.
 - **Lesson on Confirmation Bias:** I must be wary of confirmation bias.
 I previously wasted time assuming a path was blocked because my tools were flawed and my understanding of game mechanics was incorrect.
 I must actively try to disprove my own assumptions and be more willing to change my strategy when my tools contradict my beliefs.
+- **New Tool Idea:** Create a `pathfinder_log_analyzer` agent or tool.
+It would take the pathfinder's debug logs as input and output a specific hypothesis for the failure (e.g., 'Failure at (X, Y) due to invalid transition from type A to type B').
+This would automate the most difficult part of the debugging cycle.

 # IV.
-Current Plans
+Current Plans & Tasks
 ## A. Victory Road 2F Eastern Boulder Puzzle
 My `puzzle_strategist_agent` has provided a 19-step solution to move the boulder at (6, 6) to the switch at (10, 17), which will clear the barrier at (24, 15).
 1. **Push boulder at (6, 6) DOWN**